 Before connecting your email address with Onsite, it's mandatory to know who's your Email Provider and DNS Provider.

-Based on the example we shared above, we will proceed with the email setup according to the Email Provider:
+Based on the results above, we will proceed with the email setup according to the Email Provider:

 If you have any questions at all, please feel free to reach out to us by sending an email at support@onsitesupport.io.